GIScience/oshdb/documentation/manual/map-reduce.md

 reduce
 ------

 The [`reduce`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#reduce-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableSupplier-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableBiFunction-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableBinaryOperator-) operation produces the final result of an OSHDB query.
 It takes the result of the previous map steps and combines (_reduces_) these values into a final result.
-This can be for example something as simple as summing up all of the values, but also something more complicated, for example estimating statistical properties such as the median of the calculated values.
-Many query use common reduce operations, for which the OSHDB provides shorthand methods (see below).
+This can be something as simple as summing up all of the values, but also something more complicated, for example estimating statistical properties such as the median of the calculated values.
+Many query use common reduce operations, for which the OSHDB provides shorthand methods (see [below](#specialized-reducers)).

 Every OSHDB query must have exactly one terminal reduce operation (or use the _stream_ method explained below).

-_Remark: If you are already familiar with [Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop), note that we use the terminology of the [Java stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) which is slightly different from the terminology used in Hadoop.
+_Remark: If you are already familiar with [Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop), note that for defining a reduce operation we use the terminology of the [Java stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) which is slightly different from the terminology used in Hadoop.
 In particular, the Java stream API and Hadoop use the same term 'combiner' for different things._

 specialized reducers
 --------------------